Reserves how-to (for faculty)

 Personal copies from faculty for reserve will by default be considered library donations and will be given Library of Congress call numbers (not faculty surname).
 As the books are part of the library collection, they will be subject to the same weeding procedures as other books on reserve; if the item has not been checked out in two or more years, it may be discarded.
 Please keep track of the items you have placed on reserve by checking the library catalog or contacting the reserve librarian at libreserve@jjay.cuny.edu.

 Books, CDs, and DVDs belonging to individual professors may be submitted at the Reserve Desk.
-The staff member will ask you to complete a form or you may print and complete it in advance (.doc).
+The staff member will ask you to complete a form with item, course, and contact information.

 The Library is not responsible for lost or damaged personal items placed on reserve.